 2. 2D animation

 With 2D animation, movement is created in a two-dimensional environment.
 Characters and figures can move up, down, left or right but won’t move nearer or further away from the viewer.
+Many 2D animated video software can be used to make this kind of video.
 Pencil 2D is a leading solution noted for its simplicity and ease of use.

 This type of animation is ideal for animating on the move and runs on various operating platforms.
 What’s also great about Pencil 2D is that it allows you to switch between raster and vector workflows quickly and is completely free to use, even if you need it for commercial purposes.